 - Periodically run an aged AR report from the date of service (as opposed to billing date) to identify/address any lag times between date of service and date of billing.

-- Target some of the drivers of denials or rebills in the business office, including the development of an automated workflow solution, dashboards and extensive training to capitalize on real-time reporting and operational opportunities.
+- Target some of the drivers of denials or rebills in the business office, including the development of an automated workflow solution, dashboards, and extensive training to capitalize on real-time reporting and operational opportunities.
 The improvements included financial clearance, defined as the percentage of accounts with authorization, verification, and notification completed by the date of service, and an increase in point-of-service collections from the patient.

 - Develop a series of reports and dashboards to show several different unbilled account data sets like unbilled reason, by payer, by the clinical department, allowing the team to spot trends, draw insights, and hold responsible areas accountable.

-Our AR team closely works with the medical billing team and denials management team which ensures quick collection of insurance payments.
+Our AR team closely works with the medical billing team and denials management team which ensures a quick collection of insurance payments.
 For most of our clients, 90+ days AR bucket is less than 10% and 120+ AR bucket is less than 5%.
-To know more about how our cross-functional billing team will assist you in reducing AR days, you can call us on 888-357-3226 or write us at email@example.com
+To know more about how our cross-functional billing team will assist you in reducing AR days, you can call us on 888-357-3226 or write to us at email@example.com